Zimbabwe opposition leader killed in New Mexico crash

 They boarded a helicopter from Raton bound for Folsom, New Mexico, before crashing several miles east of Raton, according to authorities.

 One victim managed to call 911, but couldn't relay the exact location of the crash.
 Law enforcement responded and began searching for the downed helicopter.
-But the rugged terrain and limited road access hampered the response, said state police
+But the rugged terrain and limited road access hampered the response, state police said.

 Ranchers eventually spotted the helicopter, which was engulfed in flames.
 The fire charred the victims' bodies, making it difficult to identify them, authorities said.

-Bennett, a founding member of the Movement for Democratic Change, was a charismatic and popular grass-roots leader, a party national spokesman said in a statement.
+Bennett, a founding member of the Movement for Democratic Change, was a charismatic and popular grassroots leader, a party national spokesman said in a statement.
+He was born in Zimbabwe, but lived in South Africa.

+Former Zimbabwean finance minister Tendai Biti said his death is a major loss.

+"What a blow ... to our struggle," he tweeted.
+"I can't believe I will never speak to you again."

-Known as Pachedu, Bennett was also a successful farmer in Chimanimani, a mountainous region in eastern Zimbabwe, said Obert Chaurura Gutu, the spokesman.
+Known as Pachedu, Bennett was also a successful farmer in Chimanimani, a mountainous region in eastern Zimbabwe, said Obert Chaurura Gutu, the party spokesman.

 "His work with the local farming communities in Chimanimani district is very well documented and he was also a renowned philanthropist who assisted hundreds of local villagers with school fees for their children and other necessary requirements to look after their families," Gutu said.